-Amend Article 12 - Definitions - Historic Districts, to expand Section Heading, add new definition for Historic Landmark, and revise_definitions for Routine Maintenance; Structure, Contributing; Structure, Noncontributing; Work, Minor; and Work, Major.
+Amend Article 12 - Definitions - Historic Districts, to expand Section Heading, add new definition for Historic Landmark, and revise definitions for Routine Maintenance; Structure, Contributing; Structure, Noncontributing; Work, Minor; and Work, Major.

-HISTORIC DISTRICTS LANDMARKS AND DISTRICTS
+HISTORIC LANDMARKS AND DISTRICTS

 CERTIFICATE OF APPROPRIATENESS (COA).
-A form of approval for changes to the exterior of a property within a locally designated historic district.jssued by the Historic Preservation Commission or its staff which states that work proposed by the applicant is consistent with the adopted review standards for the Historic Landmark or district.
+A form of approval issued by the Historic Preservation Commission or its staff which states that work proposed by the applicant is consistent with the adopted review standards for the Historic Landmark or district.